 The Attribution module adds the user-resettable advertising identifier (IDFA) to each tracking call and, optionally, implements the Apple Search Ads API to gather attribution information.
-Learn more for details about Apple Search Ads.
+Learn more about setting up Apple Search Ads attribution.

 The following platforms are supported: